 In the mid 5th century, an octagonal church was constructed on the earlier remains.
 It consisted of two concentric octagons (16.5 m. and 8 m. in diameter, respectively).
 The inner octagon was built directly on the walls of the House of Peter, to preserve a memory of that building.
 It was paved with colored mosaic and had a peacock, an ancient Christian symbol for eternal life, at the center.
 On three sides of the outer octagon were porticos paved in mosaic with geometric designs.
 The entrance to the building was on the west side.
 On the east side was a small apse with a baptismal font and rooms on each side.

 In 1990, in order not to damage Peter’s house, large concrete columns were raised around the house, and a new church was built above Peter’s House.
 This modern church is in air, about three meters above the original structure.
-Moreover, the contemporary church has a glass floor, through which you can see foundations of the 5th century octagonal church.
+Moreover, the contemporary church has a glass floor, through which you can see the foundations of the 5th century octagonal church.

 Since Peter was a fisherman, some suggest that the modern church looks like a boat.
 But I have not found any official references to this fact.